What is an Advance Care Directive?

 This Advance Care Directive is not a will.
 It cannot be used to make financial decisions.
 It is recommended you think about appointing an Enduring Power of Attorney to make decisions about your future finance matters.

-When is the right time to complete an Advanced Care Directive?
+When is the right time to complete an Advance Care Directive?

 You can write an Advance Care Directive at any stage of life – whether you are young, older, healthy or unwell.
 To write an Advance Care Directive, it must be your choice and you must:

-When can the Advanced Care Directive be used?
+When can the Advance Care Directive be used?

 Your Advance Care Directive can only be used if you are unable to make your own decisions, whether temporarily or permanently.